 Veterinary technicians are animal nurses that work in veterinary offices, animal clinics, emergency hospitals, rescues and shelters, and more.
 These individuals receive training and education at a vet tech school during a 2-year associate’s degree program which equips them to address basic and advanced animal health care issues.
 Here are a few of the primary things that veterinary technicians can expect to do on a daily basis once they get their first paying job.

-Online School For a Veterinary Technician
+Steps to Be a Veterinary Technician